beteland123/Set-up-a-Hello-Microverse-project/README.md

 # 📖 [project_name] <a name="about-project"></a>

 This project is called <h3>hello world<h3>
-which is developed for the porpose of mastering all of the tools and for practicesing what I have learned about .
+which is developed for the porpose of mastering all remote programminng tools  and for practicesing what I have learned about .
 <p align="left"><a href="https://github.com/microverseinc/linters-config">linter</a></p>
 <p align="left"><a href="https://github.com/microverseinc/curriculum-transversal-skills/blob/main/git-github/articles/github_flow.md">Github flows</a></p>
+  <p align="left">How to pul request</p>
 and how to Add ignored files.
-It is builed using Html and CSS

 **[project__name]** is a <h3>hello world</h3>

-## 🛠 Built With <a name="built-with">It is builed using Html and CSS</a>
+## 🛠 Built With <a name="built-with"> using Html and CSS</a>

 ### Key Features <a name="key-features"></a>